 If a dangerous dog subsequently attacks another individual and causes serious injury, the courts may declare it to be vicious.
 A vicious dog may be ordered by the courts to be humanely euthanized for the safety of the public.
 The owner of the dog may appeal the determination of a dog to be dangerous or vicious.
 Common reasons for appeals include the victim provoking the dog to attack, teasing or tormenting the dog, or trespassing on private property at the time of the bite incident.

-Click to contact our New Orleans Personal Injury Attorney today
+Click to contact our New Orleans Personal Injury Attorneys today

 Are Pet Owners Liable for Dog Bite Injuries in Louisiana?